DiffAU: Diffusion-Based Ambisonics Upscaling: Conclusion

 \section{Conclusion}

 We proposed a novel \ac{au} method termed DiffAU.
 By leveraging diffusion models to sample from the posterior distribution, DiffAU addresses the inherent underdetermined nature of the \ac{au} problem.
-For multi-speaker scenarios in free-field conditions, DiffAU outperforms the baseline, and was indistinguishable from true \ac{hoa} from a perceptual standpoint.
+For multi-speaker scenarios in free-field conditions, DiffAU outperforms the baselines, and delivered equivalent perceptual performance as the true \ac{hoa}.
+In future work, we plan to extend the proposed method to noisy and reverberant environments, aligning it more closely with real-world scenarios.